Written by J. Michael Straczynski and Larry DiTillio

 Doctor Franklin (Richard Biggs) is attending to the victim (Sarah Douglas) in MedLab.
-He can’t understand her species, but notices that she is rapidly healing.
-Commander Sinclair thinks she is a Dilgar, which is the race that Deathwalker was.
+He can’t understand her species but notices that she is rapidly healing.
+Commander Sinclair thinks she is a Dilgar, which is the race that Deathwalker was part of.
 The Dilgar were thought to have died off after the Dilgar Invasion of the Non-Aligned Sectors and their sun going nova.
 Security Chief Garibaldi (Jerry Doyle) finds a Dilgar uniform with the insignia for Deathwalker on it among her clothing.

 Although Sinclair is warned off of the investigation, when the victim awakens, she admits to being Jha’Dur; Deathwalker.
 She claims to have the key to immortality in a vial she has with her and is offering it up to the people of Earth.
 Sinclair doesn’t understand why she would offer it to the people her race tried to conquer.
 The other sentient races demand an Assembly to consider a trial for Jha’Dur as they all have an interest in her crimes.